 A mooring ball is essentially a floating ball with a line run through it that should be anchored securely to the sea floor.
 In the USA, you can usually assume the ball is well-maintained (the Caribbean can sometimes be a different proposition.
 Stories abound of floating balls in some parts of the world attached to little more than a cinder block).
 If all goes as planned, you tie up to the eye at the end of this line and voila!
 You should have a safe place to spend the night.
 But (and there is always a “but” when sailing) there are exceptions.
 Mooring balls present a single point of failure.
 If your mooring lines chafe through or the mooring pendant snaps or comes free, you are bound for the hurt locker.
 An anchor might drag and then catch again (i.e “reset”), but you won’t have that luck with a mooring.
 In our case, while we were home, a big storm blew through at night, causing at least three ships in Key West’s Garrison Bight Harbor, where we were, to break free from their moorings or drag their anchor.
 The result was that these boats went careening through the mooring field, striking other ships on their errant way.
-The US Coast Guard was deployed to help re-secure them, saving the night, but there was damage done.
+The US Coast Guard deployed to help re-secure them, saving the night, but there was damage done.
 We were more than a little relieved that Gratitude was unaffected.

-A mooring field, therefore, is not the best place to leave a boat for any length of time (particularly if you are not aboard).
+A mooring field, therefore, is not the best place to secure a boat for any length of time (particularly if you are not aboard).
 So we knew we’d need to get the boat out of Key West, where mooring was our only option, and back up to Ft.
 Lauderdale.
 From there, we would do some provisioning and a few small boat projects and stage our escape for points north.
 Karen and I decided that the best course of action was for me to go and move the boat while she remained in town to be on call in case we were needed for Dad.